ashiksujath2/django-export-csv/README.md

 export_data
 -----------

-A dictionary of 'path.to.property.or.callable': 'Column Title' to describe the data to be exported.
+A list of tuples of form ('path.to.property.or.callable', 'Column Title') to describe the data to be exported.

 filter_by